chromy/tenx-manual/src/globs.md

 # Globs

-Many Tenx comamnds and configuration options take glob patterns as arguments.
+Many Tenx commands and configuration options take glob patterns as arguments.
 The syntax for these patterns are as follows[^1]:

 * `?` matches any single character.